-If EVER you should have any questions, concerns, etc - come and see me.
-That is what I am here for .. that is what my office hours are for.
-I cannot help you if you don't come and talk to me.

-Get to know your classmates!!
+If EVER you should have any questions, concerns, etc - come and see me or email me.
+That is what I am here for ... that is what my office hours are for.
+I cannot help you if you don't come and talk to me!
+Also get to know your classmates!!